alessiomason/MAD-Labs/README.md

 - Lab 5
 	- See past ratings for a specific playground
-	- Moved to Firebase database
+	- Moved to Firebase Firestore database
 	- Login (multi-user interactions properly managed)
 	- Loading screens